PokemonGoMap/RocketMap/docs/basic-install/index.rst

 Let's run through this startup command to make sure you understand what flags are being set.

 * -ac accounts.csv
-Load accounts from CSV (Comma Seperated Values) file containing "auth_service,username,passwd" lines.
-[More Info](http://rocketmap.readthedocs.io/en/develop/extras/multi-account.html)
+Load accounts from CSV (Comma Seperated Values) file containing "auth_service,username,passwd" lines. `More Info <http://rocketmap.readthedocs.io/en/develop/first-run/multi-account.html>`_

 * -tut
-Complete ToS and tutorial steps on accounts if they haven't already.
-[More Info](http://rocketmap.readthedocs.io/en/develop/extras/multi-account.html)
+Complete ToS and tutorial steps on accounts if they haven't already. `More Info <http://rocketmap.readthedocs.io/en/develop/first-run/tutorial.html>`_

 * -hk "HASH_KEY_HERE"
-Key used to access the hash server.
-[More Info](http://rocketmap.readthedocs.io/en/develop/extras/hashing.html)
+Key used to access the hash server. `More Info <http://rocketmap.readthedocs.io/en/develop/first-run/hashing.html>`_

 * -cs -ck "CAPTCHA_KEY"
 Enables captcha solving and 2Captcha API key.
-(Manual captcha available, see [Full Info](http://rocketmap.readthedocs.io/en/develop/extras/captchas.html))
+(Manual captcha available, see `Full Info <http://rocketmap.readthedocs.io/en/develop/first-run/captchas.html>`_

 Another thing to note is that all of these flags can be set inside of a configuration file to avoid clutter on the command line.
-View [this page](http://rocketmap.readthedocs.io/en/develop/extras/configuration-files.html) to see how.
+View `this page <http://rocketmap.readthedocs.io/en/develop/first-run/configuration-files.html>`_ to see how.
+A full list of all commands are available `here <https://rocketmap.readthedocs.io/en/develop/first-run/commandline.html>`_

 Open your browser to http://localhost:5000 and your pokemon will begin to show up!
 Happy hunting!